 “Looks like the Playhouse is going to be pretty cool for little musicians.
 I’m looking forward to checking it out with my little guy and maybe teaching the kids a thing or two!”. - Olly Peacock, drummer in the band Gomez and Brooklyn dad.

 "I'm a Park Slope parent of two and am thrilled THRILLED about what you are doing.
 My husband is German, and we lived in Germany for three years when our kids were first born.
 There are a lot of things that we miss, most notably public places where adults can do adult things and kids can do kid things SIMULTANEOUSLY."

 "As a longtime resident of Carroll Garden/Gowanus, I'm thrilled to finally have a place like Rock & Roll Playhouse in the neighborhood.
 It's great for kids and adults.
 With its combination of indoor shows and outdoor green space, it's a year-round place that I'm excited to be able to hang out at.
 As a parent, I can't say that for a lot of places that are geared toward kids."

 "Can you add me to the email list for when you announce your opening?
 I'm so excited and don't want to miss it!"

-The Rock and Roll Playhouse will offer an inclusive, hands-on education program for adults and children in a fun and safe environment for all ages.
-We are committed to creating a diverse community connected through a shared love of music and art.
-We have partnered with our friends at Blue Ribbon Restaurants to offer a full food and beverage program in the restaurant, 7 days a week, breakfast, lunch and dinner.
+The Rock and Roll Playhouse (RRPH) is a new concept in family friendly entertainment offering inclusive, hands-on programs for adults and children in a fun and safe environment for all ages.
+We are committed to serving a diverse community connected through a shared love of music and art and have partnered with Brooklyn Bowl and The Capitol Theatre to bring educational family workshops and concerts to the public.